RAF Nuthampstead: 398th Bombardment Group (Heavy)

 The 398th BG entered combat in May 1944, and until V-E Day operated primarily against strategic objectives in Germany, attacking targets such as factories in Berlin, warehouses in Munich, marshalling yards in Saarbrücken, shipping facilities in Kiel, oil refineries in Merseburg, and aircraft plants in Münster.

 The group temporarily suspended strategic missions to attack coastal defenses and enemy troops on the Cherbourg peninsula during the Invasion of Normandy in June 1944.
 The group struck gun positions near Eindhoven in support of the air attack on the Netherlands in September 1944, and raided power stations, railroads, and bridges during the Battle of the Bulge, December 1944-January 1945.
 A formation of 38 aircraft from this group were responsible for the mistaken Bombing of Prague on 14 February 1945.
 The group flew missions attacking airfields to aid the Allied assault across the Rhine in March 1945.

 The 398th flew its last combat mission, attacking an airfield in Pilsen, Czechoslovakia, on 25 April 1945.
 After V-E Day the group transported liberated prisoners from Germany to France.

 From Nuthampstead, the 398th Bomb Group flew 195 combat missions losing 58 B17C Flying Fortresses.
 The unit returned to Drew AAF Florida and was inactivated on 1 September 1945.

 RAF Maintenance Command use

 With the departure of the 398th, Nuthampstead was transferred from the USAAF to RAF Maintenance Command on 10 July 1945.
 The airfield was used as an ordnance store until being placed under care and maintenance on 30 October 1954.
 Nuthampstead was finally closed on 1 March 1959.

+No. 94 Maintenance Unit RAF and No. 95 MU RAF were here at some point.